Softnet-Free/softnet-java/docs/application-events/setting-service-persistence.md

 softnet.service.persistence_<serviceUuid>.ssp
 ```

-The platform takes the value of <serviceUuid> from the service URI provided to the endpoint, which has the following form:
+The platform takes the value of &lt;serviceUuid&gt; from the service URI provided to the endpoint, which has the following format:
 ```
 softnet-srv://<serviceUuid>@<serverAddress>
 ```